ZAsprose/QWeatherDaily/README.md

   hours_needed：numbers of hour you need.
 Say if your task starts at 8 am, the api would fetch the following 24h data from 9 am to 7pm tomorrow, so only 9am to 12 pm, overall 15 data is needed for today's notification.
 In the script is now 24

 This scirpt uses qinglong defaultly notify way.
+Also all build-in message of this script is Chinese.

 ## DemoOutput
 【坏天气】茶陵 墨尔本